andrewmartin/jekyll-grunt-startup/README.md

 # Grunt, Bower, and Jekyll

-I love Ruby, and I love Node equally.
+I love Ruby, and I love Node ~~equally~~ almost as much.
 I thought it would be awesome to leverage the powers of the better asset optimization management tool `Grunt` with the more proven and experienced `Jekyll` for static, blog-aware site building.
 Yes, I'm aware of the very exciting up and coming [lineman](https://github.com/testdouble/lineman-blog), but it's not quite there yet.

 This is a simple starter project that is a work in progress.